List of Billboard number-one country songs of 1949

 "Lovesick Blues" marked the first appearance at number one for Hank Williams, who died on January 1, 1953, at the age of 29 but has gone on to be regarded as one of the most important singers and songwriters in the history of country music; he was among the inaugural class of entrants to the Country Music Hall of Fame in 1961.
 Margaret Whiting also achieved a country chart-topper for the first time in 1949, as did Wayne Raney with "Why Don't You Haul Off and Love Me".
 Whiting was better known as a jazz singer, having sung with various orchestras since the early 1940s, but achieved a number of country successes between 1949 and 1951, all duets with Wakely.
-Raney, unusually, would never achieve another chart entry after his first and only number one.
+Raney, unusually, never achieved another chart entry after his first and only number one.
 In the year's final issue of Billboard, "Slipping Around" by Whiting and Wakely was at number one on both the juke box and retail charts.
 The number one song on the jockeys chart was "Mule Train" by Tennessee Ernie, the first number one for the artist later known as Tennessee Ernie Ford.
 It had been the only song to top the airplay-based listing since it was first published in the issue of Billboard dated December 10.